 The prices for their first few releases are among the better value to price ratio’s for single vineyard Cabernet Sauvignon from a Napa boutique producer.

-Their first white wine (non estate) is a Sauvignon blanc from Napa (to be released in early summer 2015.
+Their first white wine (non estate) was a Sauvignon Blanc from Napa and was released in early summer 2015.
 In more recent years, they began producing a Viognier, Pinot Noir and a Merlot.

 Most of their wines are sold direct although they do have a tiny bit of distribution at select restaurants in the San Francisco, San Jose, Los Angeles, Boston and New York – as well as on Richard Branson’s Necker Island in the Caribbean and select other British Virgin Island locations.
-For more information and to join their mailing list or to purchase wine (available in minimum case increments), visit, www.nextdoorwine.com
+For more information, join their mailing list or to purchase wine (available in minimum case increments), visit, www.nextdoorwine.com